 - Use the Energy Footprint Tool to help you work out the carbon footprint of your church.

-- Read the latest report from the Energy Toolkit, showing the total carbon footprint of churches, schools, housing, and other buildings, broken down by type and by diocese
+- Read the latest carbon emissions report.
+This combines data from the Energy Footprint Tool and the Energy Toolkit, showing the total carbon footprint of churches, schools, housing, and other buildings, broken down by type and by diocese.

 Our wider work